 NERSC supports research that reflects the mission of DOE's Office of Science (SC).
 All Principal Investigators funded by the Office of Science may apply for an allocation of NERSC resources.
 In addition, researchers who aren't directly funded by DOE SC but with projects that are relevant to its mission may also apply to use NERSC resources.
 If you are not funded by the DOE Office of Science you should explain how your research falls within the DOE mission.
 See Eligibility.

-- GPU compute time on Perlmutter's GPU-accelerated nodes (Charging for use of Perlmutter GPU nodes will begin at a time TBA in 2022.)
+- GPU compute time on Perlmutter's GPU-accelerated nodes

 - Community File System (CFS) storage